 9. Other causes

-Motion sickness may also cause vomiting and dizziness in some children.
+Motion sickness may also cause dizziness and vomiting in children.
 Speaking about how motion sickness (car sickness) contributed to her son’s dizziness and nausea, Liz, a mother, shares, “The first time it (the son’s puking) happened, my son was 18 months old, and I thought it had something to do with what he had had for lunch that day.
 The second time, I thought maybe the milk he drank was bad.
 The third time, while I was pulling over to start cleaning us all up again, it dawned on me.
 This was happening every time we drove out of our small town.
 Which meant any car ride over 20-25 minutes, which meant he was ‘carsick’ (i).”

 Risks And Complications Of Dizziness

-Children who are malnourished or those who have a family history of autoimmune diseasesiXA group of medical conditions where the body’s immune system erroneously attacks healthy cells. are at a higher risk of developing dizziness.
+Children who are malnourished or those who have a family history of autoimmune diseasesiA group of medical conditions where the body’s immune system erroneously attacks healthy cells. are at a higher risk of developing dizziness.

 As dizziness is a symptom of an underlying problem, the complications depend on the severity of the underlying issue.
 Also, frequent episodes of dizziness may lead to fainting, which can cause injury and affect children’s well-being